 National Coach Museum

-The National Coach Museum houses one of the most important collections of horse drawn carriages in the world, making this a highly recommended place to visit.
+The National Coach Museum houses one of the most important collections of horse-drawn carriages in the world, making this a highly recommended place to visit.

 The Museu Nacional dos Coches features some extremely noteworthy horse-drawn vehicles, especially those that belonged to Philip II of Spain (1581 – 1598).
 They are the oldest in the collection.
 The Museum also includes three carriages that belonged to Pope Clement XI.
-The vehicles were constructed in Rome in 1715 and are designed in a Baroque Italian style.
+The vehicles were constructed in Rome in 1715 and were designed in a Baroque Italian style.
 One of these three coaches stands out, given to John V of Portugal (photo on the right).

 The Museum also holds several paintings and other interesting objects from the same period.